 SNAC: The best local store for water sports enthusiasts.
 Watch for their end of season SUP sale!

-There are 32 miles of trails leading from Bear Valley.
-There are trails for families and beginners and then there are trails for even the most experienced rider.
-Maps of trails and bike rentals are available from Bear Valley Adventure Company.
+There are over 32 miles of trails leading from Bear Valley.
+There are trails for both beginners and expert riders.
+Bike rentals and maps are available at the Bear Valley Adventure Company.
 (Taking a map before riding is advised – cell service can be spotty up here!).
 They can also assist with bike repairs!

 Alpine County is home to the infamous Death Ride, Tour of the California Alps annual cycling event that traverses 129 miles, 15000 feet and 5 mountain passes.
 It is no wonder, then, that our mountain roadways are touted as favorite (and oh-so-challenging) terrain by many road cyclists.
 Get ready to climb and take in the views!